laisescorcio/postgraduate--node-js/README.md

     - If you have to read and transform or write data after all chunks is returned, you can use a array, populate it with each chunk and after run de transform or write methods

 - Buffers - something inside the node - Buffer represents the memory space of the computer -- it is used to pass data quickly - the data stored in the buffer is used to keep to can be read after, performatively

+- Middleware - function to intercept other file.
+It iss used with req and res

 ## Delving deeper into the subject